VictoriaMetrics/vmctl/README.md

    --influx-chunk-size value        The chunkSize defines max amount of series to be returned in one chunk (default: 10000) --influx-concurrency value       Number of concurrently running fetch queries to InfluxDB (default: 1) --vm-addr value                  VictoriaMetrics address to perform import requests.
 Should be the same as --httpListenAddr value for single-node version or VMSelect component. (default: "http://localhost:8428")
-   --vm-account-id value            Account(tenant) ID - for the cluster VM only (default: -1) --vm-concurrency value           Number of workers concurrently performing import requests to VM (default: 2) --vm-compress                    Whether to apply gzip compression to import requests (default: true) --vm-batch-size value            How many datapoints importer collects before sending the import request to VM (default: 200000)
+   --vm-user value                  VictoriaMetrics username for basic auth [$VM_USERNAME] --vm-password value              VictoriaMetrics password for basic auth [$VM_PASSWORD] --vm-account-id value            Account(tenant) ID - is required for cluster VM. (default: -1) --vm-concurrency value           Number of workers concurrently performing import requests to VM (default: 2) --vm-compress                    Whether to apply gzip compression to import requests (default: true) --vm-batch-size value            How many datapoints importer collects before sending the import request to VM (default: 200000)